api-platform/docs/core/filters.md

 The whole idea is that any query on the order table should add a `WHERE user_id = :user_id` condition.

-Start by creating a custom annotation to mark restricted entities:
+Start by creating a custom attribute to mark restricted entities:

 ```php
 <?php